 Note: The example PRA statement above is not appropriate in all cases and cannot be used without the permission of the Agency Clearance Officer.

 It is good practice to always check with a member of the OCIO Information Collections Team when referring to specific sections of the CFR to find the applicable OMB control number.

+Note: The estimated burden can be based on the following formula:

+For every 5 hours of direct inspection effort, there is an estimated 1 hour of information collection burden (rounded up to the nearest integer).
+Inspectors can adjust the estimate up or down based on perceived scope of the information request, as not all information requests will be equivalent.

+Note: Per 10 CFR 52 (72 FR 49352), oversight of nuclear plants licensed under Part 52 is governed by 10 CFR 50.
+As such, the Part 50 OMB control number should be used for oversight of nuclear plants licensed under Part 52.

 Attachment 1: Revision History for IMC 0620